 Note: By taking oath God informs that people are usually exhausted in the afternoon and some of us may not be enthusiastic to do righteous works but those who are true believers never fail to do that and they do the right things at all of their circumstances.
 However, no direct relation is stated to be the reference of the Afternoon prayer.

 The study confirms that God has decreed the Contact Prayer for us not based on prayer names but based on prayer times, i.e., to observe it at specified times throughout a day and its counting is 5 times, even repeating 19 times in 10 verses across 10 suras.
 The practice of 5 times Salat prayer as given by God has a great importance in our life while practicing them in a perfect way should not be taken lightly keeping in mind that the unauthorized or incorrect practicing is a gross sin being idol worshipping.
 It is the most honorable among the traits of the believers while it is noticeable that it is the most corrupted one.
 It is practiced by different sects of Muslims all over the world in different ways, even corrupting it with adding many extra prayers while the practice of Tarawih, Eidul Fitr, Eidul Adha, salatul Qadr, salatul tawaf, Tahajjat as invented by the so called scholars or the tradition are very common among the Muslim circle around the world.
 The Quran being the final edition of God’s scripture as well as the reminder of the world has given us an opportunity to expose all the extra prayers, and to remove them from our practices, even confirming with the tool given in it as the reminder for the generation befitting to it (74:30-37).
-Now those who can reflect to both logical and physical facts from the Quran, and can do the right thing in a right way, they may expect to go to the right place that we all should do.
+Now those who can reflect to both logical and physical facts from the Quran, and can do the right thing in a right way, while they can expect to go to the right place that we all should do.